ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 ### JSON format
 JSON format is used for exporting the data directly from a grants management system or database, using the 360Giving JSON schemas.
 Some specialist technical knowledge is needed to use JSON to publish 360Giving data.

-Check the [technical reference](360giving-json-schemas) for further details and look at examples of JSON files available via the 360Giving Data Registry.
-Please note that using JSON format involves publishing the data in a JSON file; there is no API.
+Check the [technical refence on JSON schema](360giving-json-schemas) for further details and look at examples of JSON files available via the 360Giving Data Registry.

+**Please note:** using JSON format involves publishing the data in a JSON file; it is not an API.

 If you decide to use the JSON file format to publish your data you will likely need support from a developer to set this up.
 Contact the 360Giving Helpdesk via <support@threesixtygiving.org> to discuss your next steps for using JSON as your publishing format.